AresMUSH/aresmush/game/plugins/fs3combat/help/actions.md

 ---
 toc: FS3 Combat
 summary: Run-down of all combat actions.
-aliases:
-- actions
 ---
+# FS3 Combat - Actions

 This is a quick reference for combat action commands.
-For more details on FS3, see `help combat`.

 `combat/attack <target>[/<specials, see below>]`